 Yes, we have a guide on how to set it up:

 What if I already have Google Analytics or GTM code specified in the diary?

-To check if you already have any tracking codes added to the widget go to: Your diary -> Settings -> Restaurant Details -> Other Details -> Widget Tracking section.
+To check if you already have any tracking codes added to the widget go to: Your diary -> Settings -> Reservations -> Widget and Portal Tracking.
 If any of the fields have an ID specified, it means you are tracking it.